ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 providing properties to children but in a safe environment that eliminates side effects.
 After all, a builder could choose to provide immutable objects to the components requesting them.

-Five huge advantage to IOC over the functional paradigm for GUI are:
+Four huge advantage to IOC over the functional paradigm for GUI are:

 1. You eliminate the need for a single giant state store
 2. You do not have to iterate over every component in the GUI to check to see if the changed state might have